 II.
 SCHOOL EDUCATION SYSTEM IN PRE-INDEPENDENCE AND POST-INDEPENDENCE ERA IN INDIA A teacher was chosen and educated in accordance with the Rigveda in ancient India.
 In the Upanishadic era, teachers interacted with their students on a one-to-one basis.
 Before then, oral explanation was a crucial part of education.
 The monastic system was preeminent in Buddhism, and it was there that students of the faith would live and learn.
 Teachers throughout the Middle Ages had widespread admiration and respect from their communities.
 Throughout the modern era, the British were a defining feature of India.
 Wood's Dispatch, the Government of India's Declaration on Education Policy of 1904, and the Hartog and Saddler Committees are just a few of the groups that have investigated the current state of teacher education and training and given concrete suggestions for improvement.
 (Chand, 2015) With India's independence, both the federal and state governments actively worked to strengthen the country's educational infrastructure.
 The country's top officials have stepped forward to examine the education system as a whole.
 The Radhakrishnan commission report (1948) was drafted shortly after independence and focuses on professional education, women's education, administrative training, and all facets of higher education.
 The Mudaliar Commission on Secondary Education recommended a comprehensive secondary school that also provided leadership development for intermediate students.
 The report of the Kothari Education Committee (1966-66), which included experts from the industrialized world, was also essential in establishing this type of professional technical education.
 Nationwide policies on education were created by the Indian government in 1968, 1986, and 1992.
 (Srimathi&Krishnamoorthy, 2020).
 The Union Cabinet finally passed the National Education Policy 2020 after a 34-year delay.
 The goal of the new strategy is to clear the way for far-reaching changes to be made to the country's K-12 and higher education institutions.
 III.
 VARIOUS EDUCATIONAL BOARDS IN INDIA Academic instruction in India's public schools is supervised by a number of bodies with both statewide and federal mandates.
 The Central Board of Secondary Education (CBSE), the Council of the Indian School Certificate Examinations (CISCE), and the National Institute of Open Schooling are the three national boards in our country (NIOS).
 Classes X and XII take their final exams with the board.
-Many state boards exist in addition to the big three national ones. • Central Board of Secondary Education (CBSE) Volume 08 Issue 11, November 2020 ISSN: 2321-1784 Impact Factor: 6.319 Journal Homepage: http://ijmr.net.in, Email: irjmss@gmail.com Double-Blind Peer Reviewed Refereed Open Access International Journal
+Many state boards exist in addition to the big three national ones. • Central Board of Secondary Education (CBSE) The Central Board of Secondary Education (CBSE) serves as the country's centralized educational authority.
+Many Central Tibetan Schools, JawaharNavodayaVidyalayas, KendriyaVidyalayas, Government/Aided Schools, Independent Schools, and Volume 09 Issue 11, November 2021 ISSN: 2321-1784 Impact Factor: 7.088 Journal Homepage: http://ijmr.net.in, Email: irjmss@gmail.com Double-Blind Peer Reviewed Refereed Open Access International Journal